mui/material-ui/docs/src/pages/customization/components/components.md

 ### Overriding styles with class names

 The first way to override the style of a component is to use **class names**.
-Every component provides a `className` property which is always applied to the root element.
+Every component provides a `className` prop which is always applied to the root element.

-This example uses the [`withStyles()`](/styles/basics/#higher-order-component-api) higher-order component to inject custom styles into the DOM, and to pass the class name to the `ClassNames` component via its `classes` property.
+This example uses the [`withStyles()`](/styles/basics/#higher-order-component-api) higher-order component to inject custom styles into the DOM, and to pass the class name to the `ClassNames` component via its `classes` prop.
 You can choose [any other styling solution](/guides/interoperability/), or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/styles/advanced/#css-injection-order), as the CSS injected into the DOM by Material-UI to style a component has the highest specificity possible, since the `<link>` is injected at the bottom